-Six credits of elective course selection should be made under consultation with the Program Advisor (see sample electives table below).
-Students planning to go on for a Ph.D. degree should elect additional research methods or statistics courses.
+Six credits of elective course selection should be made under consultation with the Program Advisor.
+Students planning to go on for a PhD degree should elect additional research methods or statistics courses.
 Students in a human resource/management development role may want to elect courses on curriculum design and evaluation in the School of Education.
 Students interested in increasing their general business acumen may elect accounting, finance or economics courses.
 The Program Advisor will review the student's academic background and career objectives in considering any variance to the program on an individual case basis.